learnlatex/learnlatex.github.io/en/lesson-04.md

 Make some lists, and nest one list inside another.
 How does the format of the numbers or markers change?
-You can only go to four levels with standard LaTeX, but more than four levels of nestings tends to be a bad sign anyway!
+You can only go to four levels with standard LaTeX, but more than four levels of nesting tends to be a bad sign anyway!